 - Buying an upgrade license to be applied to the current PC (subject to PC’s age and capabilities)

 - The cost to upgrade to Windows 10 Pro is $199.99 per computer.
-This can take up to an hour or so to install and does not wipe out any existing data.
+This can take up to an hour to install and does not wipe out any existing data.
 Upgrades can also be done remotely and do not require an onsite visit.
-Before upgrading and ATS technician will need to do a quick remote session on the computer to make sure they are compatible.
+Before upgrading, the Aligned technician must do a quick remote session on the computer to ensure they are compatible.

 - Changing your licensing model or current Office 365 subscription to “Microsoft 365 Business”, which includes a free upgrade to Windows 10 (subject to PC’s age and capabilities)

-- If you are thinking about moving to O365 and / or are already on it, this may be the optimal solution!
-Yes, M365 is different than O365 and includes and upgrade OS license.
+- If you are considering moving to O365 and/or are already on it, this may be the optimal solution!
+Yes, M365 is different than O365 and includes an upgrade OS license.
 With the Business plan, you get only an upgrade license for Win 10 Pro.
-This simply means you must have a valid Windows 7 or 8 license from which you can upgrade.
+This means you must have a valid Windows 7 or 8 license from which you can upgrade.

-Check out “5 Common Mistakes for SMBs to Avoid as Windows 7 and Server 2008 Demise Looms” from our friends at TechGen: https://techgen.com/upgrade-your-business-to-windows-10/
+Check out “5 Common Mistakes for SMBs to Avoid as Windows 7 and Server 2008 Demise Looms” from our friends at TechGen.